Freddy444/Comp333-react-frontend/README.md

 Follow these steps to set up and run the frontend in your local development environment:

+Before you begin, make sure that your XAMPP for your backend is setop: Apache - port 80, MySQL - port 3000

 1. **Clone the Repository:**
    ```bash
    git clone [https://github.com/your-username/frontend-repo.git](https://github.com/Freddy444/Comp333-react-frontend.git)